Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Practical considerations

 \subsection{Effect of Quantization}

 When using autoencoders for data compression, the encoder typically produces a continuous latent vector $\mathbf{s} \in \mathbb{C}^k$, which is often stored using 32-bit floating-point precision.
-This imposes a significant memory and communication overhead, especially in resource-constrained scenarios such as edge devices or embedded wireless systems.
-To reduce this burden, we utilize a companding-based quantization scheme that enables fixed-bit representation of latent vectors with minimal degradation in performance.
+This imposes significant memory and communication overhead, particularly in resource-constrained settings, such as edge devices and embedded wireless systems.
+To reduce this burden, we use a companding-based quantization scheme that enables fixed-bit representation of latent vectors with minimal performance degradation.
 Note that we quantize the real and imaginary values independently, using identical techniques.

 Specifically, we first apply $\mu$-law companding to the latent vector to non-linearly compress its dynamic range, using the transformation:

 where $\mu$ is a positive scalar hyperparameter (set to $\mu=50$ in our experiments).
 This transformation increases the quantization resolution near zero, where the latent values are often concentrated.
 The companded latent $\mathbf{s}'$ is then passed through a uniform scalar quantizer with $B$ bits per dimension.
 During training, this quantization is implemented with a straight-through estimator to enable end-to-end gradient flow.